sandwi/curated-lists/microservices/microservices-notes/microservices-definitions.md

 The site uses famous Gang of Four (GoF) Architecture Pattern documentation template to document Microservices Architecture Pattern.
 The pattern has concepts very close to one defined by Martin Fowler that we covered earlier.
 We will not reproduce that pattern here but direct the reader to read the pattern on the [microsercices.io](https://microservices.io/) website.

 ## Final Thoughts
 Martin Fowler's definition is often used as an industry reference point.
-Real world pragmatism, particularly when migrating from legacy applications will relax a few constraints from the definition to meet needs.
+Real world pragmatism, particularly when migrating from legacy applications will relax a few constraints from the definition to meet needs in a given context.
 For example it may not be possible to have a database server per microservice.

 ## What Microservices are not!
-Just as important it is to understand what microservices are, it is equally important to understand what they are not.
+Just as important it is to understand what microservices architecture is, it is equally important to understand what it is not.
 There is a common misunderstanding that microservices are APIs.
 The fact is they are not APIs.
+A second misunderstanding is that the architecture requires use of RESTful API, it doesn't.

 Irakli Nadareishvili co-author of the book “Microservice Architecture: Aligning Principles, Practices, and Culture" [7] states that:
 “Microservice architecture is the implementation of your system, it is not public API Interface of your system that external or most internal client should depend directly on"